lukepatterson31/thm/notes/complete-beginner-path/network-services.md

 ## Enumerating FTP

-First scan found only the FTP port but the answer to the first question isn't one so ran a scond scan
+First scan found only the FTP port but the answer to the first question (how many open ports) isn't one so ran a second scan
 ```
 nmap -sT -sV -p- 10.10.30.162
 Starting Nmap 7.93 ( https://nmap.org ) at 2022-11-02 16:47 GMT